developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 * **The application activity's main <u>window is resized only if</u>**:
  * the width of the custom key layout is greater than or equal to 50 percent of device screen width.
- * the custom key layout is NOT positioned on top of the app's title bar or "Action" bar.
+ * the custom key layout is NOT positioned on top of the app's title bar or toolbar (formerly known as the "Action" bar.
 * **In some cases, window resizing results in a blank portion of the screen**.
 To avoid this, try changing the background color of the key layout.
 * **To disable windows resizing of the activity’s main window**, set the following attribute in the app's activity manifest file:
  * `android:windowSoftInputMode=”adjustNothing”`